natalie-frank/natalie-frank.github.io/_pages/publications.md

 author_profile: true
 ---
 {% include base_path %}
-**On the Existence of the Adversarial Bayes Classifier**,  Authors: Pranjal Awasthi, Natalie Frank, Mehryar Mohri. <i>Submitted to NeurIps</i>.<br>
+**On the Existence of the Adversarial Bayes Classifier**,  Authors: Pranjal Awasthi, Natalie Frank, Mehryar Mohri. <i>NeurIPS</i>, **Spotlight Presentation**.
+[NeurIPS version](https://papers.nips.cc/paper/2021/hash/172ef5a94b4dd0aa120c6878fc29f70c-Abstract.html)[Extended Version](https://arxiv.org/pdf/2112.01694.pdf)<br>
-We study the existence of minimizers to the adversarial classification loss.
+We prove that there exist minimizers to the adversarial risk which we call the *adversarial Bayes classifier* with nice reguarity properties.
+The results of the original paper did not apply to non-strictly convex norms.
+The extended version of the paper extends these results to all possible norms.

-**Calibration and Consistency of Adversarial Surrogate Losses**,  Authors: Pranjal Awasthi, Natalie Frank, Anqi Mao, Mehryar Mohri, Yutao Zhong. <i>Submitted to NeurIps</i>.<br>
+**Calibration and Consistency of Adversarial Surrogate Losses**,  Authors: Pranjal Awasthi, Natalie Frank, Anqi Mao, Mehryar Mohri, Yutao Zhong. <i>Submitted to NeurIPS</i> **Spotlight Presentation**. [link](https://arxiv.org/abs/2104.09658)<br>
 This paper studies statistical consistency and calibration in the adversarial setting.
-We show that no continuous surrogate loss is statistically consistent in the adversarial setting when learning over a well-motivated linear function class.
-Furthermore, supremum based convex losses are not $H$-calibrated for typical linear and neural net function classes.
-Lastly, we find distributional assumptions under which some surrogate losses are statistically consistent for linear function classes and one-layer neural networks.
+One major highlight is that we show no continuous surrogate loss is statistically consistent in the adversarial setting when learning over a well-motivated linear function class.

 **Adversarial Learning Guarantees for Linear Hypotheses Sets and Neural Networks**,  Authors: Pranjal Awasthi, Natalie Frank, Mehryar Mohri. <i>ICML</i>, 2020. [link](http://proceedings.mlr.press/v119/awasthi20a.html)<br>
 Consider perturbations measured in $\ell_r$ norm.
 We give bounds on the adversarial Rademacher complexity of linear classes, a single ReLU unit, feed-forward neural networks.